rynge/eemt/File_Descriptions.md

 ###r.eemt.distributed
 ####WorkQueue master for generating EEMT, executes using all of the shell files in the repository
 ###r.series.distributed
-####Workqueue master for calculating the r.sun statistics with rmean.sh
+####WorkQueue master for calculating the r.sun statistics with rmean.sh
 ###r.sun.distributed
 ####WorkQueue master for calculating daily solar radiation.